 A TLS Verify banner will be injected into the body of the message letting the recipient know that the message was transported securely.

 If the TLS Verify delivery method is not successful, Encrypt Titan will automatically use the Secure Portal as the delivery method and the recipient will receive a notification message with a message link and instructions on how to retrieve the secure message.

 The sender will receive a notification email when a message is encrypted.

-If the Secure Portal was used as the delivery methodology, then the notification message will contain a tracking link that enables the sender to both audit and/or recall the message.
+If Easy Secure or Secure Portal was used as the delivery methodology, then the notification message will contain a tracking link that enables the sender to both audit and/or recall the message.
 If TLS Verify was used as the delivery methodology, the tracking code link will not be included in the notification message.

 How To force an Encrypted Email to the Secure Portal

-Because TLS Verify does not provide the enhanced security that the Secure Portal offers, the sender may decide they want to ignore TLS Verify encryption as a delivery method and force the message to be delivered to the Secure Portal.
+Because TLS Verify does not provide the enhanced security that Easy Secure or Secure Portal offers, the sender may decide they want to ignore TLS Verify encryption as a delivery method and force the message to be delivered to using Easy Secure or Secure Portal.

-To force a message to the Secure Portal the sender only needs to type in a different keyword in the subject line.
+To force a message to use the Easy Secure or Secure Portal method of delivery the sender only needs to type in a different keyword in the subject line.

 - Log in to your email account (either via an email client such as Outlook or via the web).

 - Ensure the recipient’s email address is correct.